miking-lang/miking-docker/README.md

 - [ ] miking-dppl:alpine3.20 (aarch64)
 - [ ] miking-dppl:alpine12.6 (aarch64)

-**Validated GPU tests:**
+**Validated Special Tests:**

 - [ ] test-cuda (x86_64)

 Tick each box under "Validated builds" once the build is validated.
 A build is validated when the miking image successfully builds with all tests passing.
-If an image is also listed under "Validated GPU tests", the command `make -C <DIR> test-gpu/<arch>` must also be run which runs additional tests with a GPU.
-Tick the box if and only if this test has also succeeded.
+If an image is also listed under "Validated Special Tests", the Makefile-rule with the same name as the test must successfully be run before ticking the box.